Skip to main content

 Settlement

 Each market has a “Rules summary” that defines how the outcome will be determined.
-The upstream provider (Kalshi or Polymarket) evaluates the result based on these rules and reports it.
-Jupiter records the result on-chain and follows the provider’s determination.
+The upstream provider (Kalshi or Polymarket) evaluates the result based on these rules and publishes it.
+Jupiter then records the result on-chain.

 If a market resolves against your position, your contracts expire worthless.
 You receive no payout and the position is marked as lost.
 No action is needed on your part.